robenkleene/design-references/houdini/houdini.md

 - `␣3`: Front / back view
 - `␣4`: Side view

+The icon in the upper-right, `Viewport Layout`, has other options for splitting the viewport such as dividing it into fouk

 ## Mouse

 - right-click "Show Node Information..." is similar to middle-click and hold.